LibrePCB/librepcb-website/content/blog/2018-09-15_status_update.md

 As the [corresponding issue](https://github.com/LibrePCB/LibrePCB/issues/6) was unresolved for more than three years (it was our 6th issue!), we decided to start a [design contest at 99designs](http://99d.me/c/iab2) to get a new logo.
-And here's the winner design:
+And here's the winning design:

 ![New Logo](/img/new_logo.png)

-Sure, it's quite similar to the old logo, just nicer ;-) Probably that's because I already liked the old logo, and maybe also a little bit because it was (too) hard for me to go with a completely different logo than the one we had since several years...
+Sure, it's quite similar to the old logo, just nicer ;-) Probably that's because I already liked the old logo, and maybe also a little bit because it was (too) hard for me to go with a completely different logo than the one we had for several years...
 Anyway, I hope you like the new logo as much as I do :)